swarnimcodes/smarniw.xyz/content/posts/turepo.md

 I won't go into the details of what I think about him and his content because most of his content is irony based on irony lmao.

-But this is the video where he implements a convinience script for himself in neovim that does the same thing as my plugin:
+But this is the video where he implements a convenience script for himself in neovim that does the same thing as my plugin:

 <div style="text-align: center;">